eHacksTeam/eHacks2017/README.md

 If you find a user that is a "bully" you could check their tweets with other users deemed to be "bullies" and possibly find common words to help find more people. (this might be handeled by the neuralnet)

-## Stuff we need done:
- - Remove all non A-Z characters from tweets before we store them in text file
- - Fix neural net
- - possibly put username in and check some number of tweets.
-Average the prob of pos to see how harrass-y person is

 ## Resources:
 http://textblob.readthedocs.io/en/latest/advanced_usage.html#advanced